 As you can clearly see, the vast majority of serves come back into play.
 Therefore, your Serve +1 shot needs to have some structure and planning.

 You need a primary pattern of play based on what you want to happen most of the time.
 Then you need a secondary pattern of play to cover for the unexpected.
 For example, if the return is weak and short down the middle where you want it, then the primary pattern is to immediately attack the opponent’s running backhand in the vacant Ad court.

 But what if the returner hits a great cross-court return?
 Then it’s time to play defense and direct the ball back cross court behind the returner.

-All of these strategy concepts – and a lot more – will be covered in next week’s Serve +1 webinar.
+All of these strategy concepts – and a lot more – are covered in the Serve +1 webinar.